JasmeetSinghBali/JSentrix/nuances/DEV.md

 * Allow only one Intake Agent instance (or one per configured source, if ever expand).
 * Document clearly in your UI and API that only admins can control the stream.
 # How Downstream (Kafka, streaming-hub) Works in This Model
-* Intake Agent pushes events to a shared Kafka topic (e.g., triageevents).
+* Intake Agent pushes events to a shared Kafka topic (e.g., ingest_topic).
-* streaming-hub subscribes to this topic and broadcasts events to all connected clients.
+* streaming-hub subscribes to this topic and broadcasts events to all connected clients via pub sub redis channel triageevents.
 * Electron clients (admin or regular users) receive the same events in real time.